 Delivery Style: Verbal Effectiveness Conveys passionate interest for the topic.
 Speaks naturally at a moderate rate with correct pronunciation, enunciation and volume.
 Uses few unnecessary pauses "ums".
 Makes no obvious grammatical errors.
 Uses cue cards or other supports effectively and does not read the presentation.
 Uses rich, precise, and varied vocabulary.
-Conveys enthusia topic.
-Most of the time s clearly at a moder with correct pronu enunciation and volume.
-Uses few unneces pauses "ums".
-Makes few gramm errors.
-Most of the time u cards or other sup appropriately, with reading the present vocabulary.
-Uses well-chosen vocabulary. enthusiasm for the topic.
+Conveys enthusiasm for th topic.
+Most of the time speaks clearly at a moderate rate with correct pronunciation, enunciation and volume.
+Uses few unnecessary pauses "ums".
+Makes few grammatical errors.
+Most of the time uses cue cards or other supports appropriately, without reading the presentation.
+Uses well-chosen and varied vocabulary.
+Demonstrates minimal enthusiasm for the topic.
 Speaks with some lack of clarity in pronunciation and enunciation with varying volume and rate of speech.
-Sary Uses too many unnecessary pauses ("ums"), distracting from the presentation.
+Uses too many unnecessary pauses ("ums"), distracting from the presentation.
 Makes some grammatical errors.
 Tends to not use cue cards effectively and mostly relies on reading the presentation.
 Uses ineffective vocabulary.
-Speech is uncleat and incorrect pro Volume and rate inappropriate, madifficult.
-Uses too many unaccessary making constitution.
-Makes frequent on the presentation.
-Uses inappropriate vocabulary. of speech are often aking comprehension innecessary pauses omprehension difficult. grammatical errors.
+No enthusiasm is conveyed for the topic Speech is unclear with poor enunciation and incorrect pronunciation.
+Volume and rate of speech are often inappropriate, making comprehension difficult.
+Uses too many unnecessary pauses "ums", making comprehension difficult.
+Makes frequent grammatical errors.
+Reads presentation.
+Uses inappropriate or simplistic vocabulary.
 Mechanics, Grammar, Professional Format Mainly error free.
 Uses APA citation correctly where applicable for referencing sources.
 Meets and exceeds all requirements for an excellent academic response.
 Meets and exceeds all requirements of the assignment.
-A few minor errors grammar, or mechal correctly where appreferencing source.
-Meets most require a well written acade response.
-Meets most require the assignment. mics.
-A citation licable for . ments for mic Meets a few requirements for an equal or solution in the paper and with errors when sources are used. grammar, and mechanics, beginning to interfere with the readability and meaning of the paper.
-Many errors in AF demonstrating lac when sources are used.
-Meets a few requirements for an equal or solution.
-PA citation, ek of citation knowledge e used. ements for an acceptable
+A few minor errors in usage grammar, or mechanics.
+Generally, uses APA citation correctly where applicable for referencing sources.
+Meets most requirements of a well written academic response.
+Meets most requirements of the assignment. readability and meaning of the paper.
+Uses APA citation inconsistently and with errors when sources are used.
+Meets a few requirements for an Numerous errors in usage, grammar, and mechanics, affecting the readability and meaning of the paper.
+Many errors in APA citation, demonstrating lack of citation knowledge when sources are used.
+Meets few requirements for an acceptable academic response.
+Meets little to no requirements of the assignment.